shoukoo/golang-pipeline/README.md

 ## Build:
 You need to pass GOOS, GOARCH and GITHUB_TOKEN env variables to allow golang-pipeline to build and deploy binary to a release.
 - **GOOS**
-GOOS is the running program's operating system target: one of darwin, freebsd, linux, and so on.
+is the running program's operating system target: one of darwin, freebsd, linux, and so on.
 - **GOARCH**
-GOARCH is the running program's architecture target: one of 386, amd64, arm, s390x, and so on.
+is the running program's architecture target: one of 386, amd64, arm, s390x, and so on.
 - **GITHUB_TOKEN**
-You just need to pass the value `${{ secrets.GITHUB_TOKEN }}` to deploy build
+Passing the value `${{ secrets.GITHUB_TOKEN }}` to deploy your build

 **Exmaple**:
 ``` yaml